Agoric/documentation/main/getting-started/deploying.md

 Via the REPL associated with the wallet, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.

-The `deploy.js` scripts run in an ephemeral `Node.js` outside of the Swingset kernel.
+Each `deploy.js` runs in its own temporary process, connected to `ag-solo`, through which it can reach the chain."
-`ag-solo`'s spawner is persistent.
 Once the `deploy.js` script ends, connections to any of its objects are severed.

 ## Contract deployment